By Alec Brown

 The Court should strike down the injunction and allow Indiana to enforce its law.
 There is no reason to prevent the state from granting at least some dignity to human life.
 There is also no precedent, including Roe and Casey, which would allow the taking of a life simply because a person is the wrong sex or race or may have a disability such as Down syndrome.
 It is bizarre that we have sunk so low morally that this is even a question.
 Killing a baby because of sex, race, or disability is akin to eugenics.

 No matter how this case is decided, or if it is decided at all, it will have a lasting impact on the conversation surrounding abortion in our country.
-If the Court decides in favor of PPINK and upholds the Seventh Circuit’s injunction, the pro-abortion crowd will know that Roe and Casey are likely safe.
+If the Court decides in favor of PPINK and upholds the Seventh Circuit’s injunction, the pro-choice crowd will know that Roe and Casey are likely safe.
 If the Court decides in favor of Indiana and allows them to enforce its law in full, pro-lifers will be energized at the prospect of overturning Roe and Casey in the future.